MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/codeless-app-service.md

     * Confirm that **IKeyExists** is `True`.
 If it's `False`, add `APPINSIGHTS_INSTRUMENTATIONKEY` and `APPLICATIONINSIGHTS_CONNECTION_STRING` with your ikey GUID to your application settings.

     *  If your application refers to any Application Insights packages, enabling the App Service integration might not take effect, and the data might not appear in Application Insights.
 An example would be if you previously instrumented, or attempted to instrument, your app with the [ASP.NET Core SDK](./asp-net-core.md).
-To fix the issue, in the portal, turn on **Interop with Application Insights SDK**.
-You'll start seeing the data in Application Insights.
+To fix the issue, in the Azure portal, turn on **Interop with Application Insights SDK**.

         > [!IMPORTANT]
         > This functionality is in preview.

         :::image type="content"source="./media/azure-web-apps-net-core/interop.png" alt-text=" Screenshot that shows the interop setting enabled.":::

-        The data will now be sent by using a codeless approach, even if the Application Insights SDK was originally used or attempted to be used.
+        The data is sent using a codeless approach, even if the Application Insights SDK was originally used or attempted to be used.

         > [!IMPORTANT]
         > If the application used the Application Insights SDK to send any telemetry, the telemetry will be disabled.
 In other words, custom telemetry (for example, any `Track*()` methods) and custom settings (such as sampling) will be disabled.

-#### Linux
+### Linux

 1. Check that the `ApplicationInsightsAgent_EXTENSION_VERSION` app setting is set to a value of `~3`.
 1. Browse to `https://your site name.scm.azurewebsites.net/ApplicationInsights`.